wonday/react-native-pdf/README.md

 1. Comment out debug log
 2. Fix onLoadComplete not triggered on iOS #19
 3. Fix initial props scale not work problem on iOS

-v1.2.2

-1. Fix crash when scale is bigger #4
-2. Improve pan operation when page=1 #15
-3. Fix TypeScript definitions (onLoadComplete and onPageChanged) #16

-v1.2.1

-1. add METHOD and HEADERS support for network pdf

 [[more]](https://github.com/wonday/react-native-pdf/releases)